Trainings and Workshops

 In addition to trainings, IPHA occasionally brings in national or regional speakers and trainers for skill-building workshops.
 Due to the cost of bringing in speakers, workshops almost always involve a registration fee.

-Past workshops have included focuses such as a Dare to Lead Workshop with Dr. Rosie Ward from Salveo Partners, a Strategic Planning for Local Public Health Workshop and Toolkit.
+Past workshops have included focuses such as a Dare to Lead Workshop with Dr. Rosie Ward from Salveo Partners, and a Strategic Planning for Local Public Health Workshop and Toolkit.
 Workshops are not recorded for public use.